 Following the United Nations Single Convention on Narcotic Drugs of 1961 along with the 1971 Convention on Psychotropic Substances and the 1988 Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances, marijuana legalities differ by countries or states in terms of production, possession, use, sales and distribution, and cultivation.
 And for medical purpose, there are also differences when it comes to how it can be consumed, its quantities and qualities, and under what conditions.

-It is important to know the differences between marijuana decriminalization, marijuana legalization and medical exemption.
+It is important to know the differences between weed decriminalization in Los Angeles county, marijuana legalization and medical exemption.
 Using these terms interchangeably will cause confusion and sometimes danger to a person, especially for people in the US as it is composed of different states.
 Also, the federal laws on marijuana are different from the state laws.
 And lastly, in countries that are still advancing for their freedom to use marijuana either for recreational, medical, or industrial such as the Philippines, this is vital to understand in determining the specific law and the conditions that the advocates want to push.
 Listen to how you can get medical marijuana if needed explained by Missouri Green Team.